facebook/relay/website/docs/tutorial/fragments-1.md

 `;
 ```

+Now we've updated the query, we need to run the relay compiler so that it knows about the updated Graphql query by running `npm run relay`.

-Now go to `Story.tsx` and modify it to display the date:
+Next, go to `Story.tsx` and modify it to display the date:

 ```
 // change-line